 A person is guilty of an offence if they breach a provision of the Tobacco and Related Products Regulations 2016.

 There is a general defence available to suppliers of tobacco or other related products that they exercised all due diligence to avoid committing the offence.
 The same defence is available to anyone who has committed an offence related to advertising and sponsorship.
 There are further defences available to anyone who has committed offences relating to e-cigarette advertising: that they did not know and had no reason to suspect that the advertisement was an e-cigarette advertisement or that the newspaper, periodical or magazine contained an e-cigarette advertisement.

 STANDARDISED PACKAGING OF TOBACCO PRODUCTS REGULATIONS 2015

 A person who produces or supplies a tobacco product in breach of the Standardised Packaging of Tobacco Products Regulations 2015 is guilty of an offence.
 It is a defence if the person neither knew nor had reasonable grounds for suspecting that the tobacco product was supplied in breach of the 2015 Regulations.

-More detailed guidance on the packaging of tobacco products (opens in a new window) and guidance on the distribution and advertising of e-cigarettes (opens in a new window) has been produced by the Department of Health.
+Detailed guidance on the packaging of tobacco products and guidance on the distribution and advertising of e-cigarettes has been produced by the Department of Health and Social Care.

-Last reviewed / updated: October 2017
+Last reviewed / updated: May 2020

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.

 The guide's 'Key legislation' links may only show the original version of the legislation, although some amending legislation is linked to separately where it is directly related to the content of a guide.
-Information on amendments to UK legislation can be found on each link's 'More Resources' tab; amendments to EU legislation are usually incorporated into the text.
+Information on amendments to legislation can be found on each link's 'More Resources' tab.